 - Citizens use personal vehicles to get from residential areas to commercial and industrial zones and other places of work and study.
 It is important that they don’t travel between residential zones – this mechanic is absent in this game.
-Also, keep in mind that in Cities Skylines high density zones produce more traffic than low-density ones.
+Also, keep in mind that high-density zones produce more traffic than low-density ones.

 - Service vehicles complete their tasks (e.g. police car moves through the city to catch a criminal)

 - Trucks move from and to industrial zones.
 They may export/import goods, move them to cargo stations or airports and deliver products to commercial zones.

 - Buses move according to the bus lines, taxis move like personal transport

 - Tourists may use personal cars as well

 In Cities Skylines traffic is so important that if you have constant jams then you get numerous consequent issues.
 Commercial and industrial zones don’t get enough workers and goods, garbage is not collected and dead bodies aren’t taken to cemeteries, and houses become abandoned.

 So, we understand the importance of Cities Skylines traffic management and realize how the traffic is generated.
 Now let’s learn how to organize your roads to avoid traffic issues.

 City Skylines Road Tips

 Cities Skylines road layout should be built in accordance with road hierarchy.
 This allows distributing traffic across the city.
 You can learn more tips on city layout here.